fleetdm/fleet/handbook/product.md

 **Internal links**

-For a link that navigates the user to a different page within the Fleet UI, use the `$core-blue` color and `xs-bold` styling for the link's text.
-Also, use the underline style when the user hovers over these links.
+For text links that navigates the user to a different page within the Fleet UI, use the `$core-blue` color and `xs-bold` styling.
+You'll also want to make sure to use the underline style for when the user hovers over these links.

 **External links**